TITLE 89: SOCIAL SERVICES

 "Certification training" means training directed toward preparing a family to adopt a child for whom the Department of Children and Family Services is legally responsible and may consist of the following different types of training:

-six hours of standardized training for foster care conversion adoptions which means that a foster parent or relative caregiver is adopting a child who has been in his or her care; or
+six hours of standardized training for foster care conversion adoptions; that means that a foster parent or relative caregiver is adopting a child who has been in his or her care; or

 training specified by private child welfare agencies who meet the standards of the Council on Accreditation of Services for Families and Children.